Degree awarding powers

 - desk-based assessment

-- a provider visit and/or observations
+- provider visit(s) and/or observations (if required)

-- more evidence requests
+- further evidence requests (if required)

 - report drafting begins.

-Towards end of the assessment, the assessment team drafts an assessment report.
+Towards the end of the assessment, the assessment team drafts an assessment report.
 This goes through rounds of internal review before we share it with the provider and prepare it for the Quality Assessment Committee (QAC).

-We will publish the report on our website, and the formal DAPs order will be published on the UK legislation website as a statutory instrument.
+We will normally publish the report on our website, and the formal DAPs order will be published on the UK legislation website as a statutory instrument.

 How long does it take?